Pooh Shiesty: 2020–present: Shiesty Season

 On November 6, 2020, Shiesty released the single "Back in Blood", featuring Chicago rapper Lil Durk.
-It ended up becoming his most-streamed song, and was soon succeeded by the official music video, which was released on January 2, 2021, and that was a tribute to King Von, a friend of both rappers, which appears in a scene of the cut.
+It wound up becoming his most-streamed song, and was soon succeeded by the official music video, which was released on January 2, 2021, and that was a tribute to King Von, a friend of both rappers, which appears in a scene of the cut.
 It has received almost 400 million views on YouTube as of February 2025.
 Later, he was featured on fellow labelmate Foogiano's single "First Day in LA", which was released along with accompanying visuals on November 20, 2020.
-It appeared on the latter's debut commercial mixtape, Gutta Baby, to which Shiesty makes another appearance on the song "Menace", which was released on Thanksgiving Day, November 26, 2020.
+It appeared on the latter's debut commercial mixtape, Gutta Baby, to which Shiesty makes another appearance on the song "Menace", which was released on Thanksgiving, November 26, 2020.

 Shiesty released the single "Guard Up" alongside the official music video on January 15, 2021.
 It serves as the third single to his debut commercial mixtape and first project, Shiesty Season, which he announced on the same day.
-On January 29, 2021, he was also featured on Lil Durk's song, "Should've Ducked", from the deluxe edition of Durk's sixth studio album, The Voice, and marks the second time that the two have collaborated, following "Back in Blood".
+On January 29, 2021, he was also featured on Lil Durk's single, "Should've Ducked", from the deluxe edition of Durk's sixth studio album, The Voice, and marks the second time that the two have collaborated, following "Back in Blood".

 "Neighbors", featuring rapper Big30 was released as the third single on February 2, 2021.
 The mixtape was released on February 5, 2021.
 It features guest appearances from Lil Durk, Gucci Mane, Big30, 21 Savage, Veeze, Foogiano, Lil Hank, Choppa Wop, and Tay Keith.
 The mixtape also includes the previously released singles "Twerksum" and "Back in Blood" as the respective first and second singles.

 In February 2021, Shiesty was named "Up Now" by music streaming service Audiomack.
 "Thank you to Audiomack for consistently supporting me and my music," Pooh Shiesty said.
 "It feels great to be recognized and I appreciate all the love.
 It's only up from here."
 On May 21, 2021, the deluxe edition of Shiesty Season was released, titled Shiesty Season – Spring Deluxe.
 The deluxe edition includes features from Lil Baby and G Herbo.
 Also in 2021, he was featured on the XXL Freshman Class.

 On April 29, 2022, a new deluxe edition of Shiesty Season was released, titled Shiesty Season: Certified.
-This deluxe edition includes features from Gunna, Lil Durk, Moneybagg Yo, EST Gee, Big Scarr, 42 Dugg, Baby K, Lil Uzi Vert, Gucci Mane, Big30, Fat Wizza, and Jack Harlow.
+This bonus edition features additional guest appearances from Gunna, Moneybagg Yo, EST Gee, Big Scarr, 42 Dugg, Baby K, Lil Uzi Vert, Fat Wizza, and Jack Harlow.
+Shiesty was sentenced to five years in prison after being found guilty of firearms conspiracy on June 9, 2021, but was released early on October 6, 2025.
+He released his comeback single, "FDO", on December 12, 2025.
+The song debuted at No. 22 on the Billboard Hot 100, and it became his first solo song to chart.

+On August 5, 2026, Pooh Shiesty announced his first studio album All Eyes on Shiest, which was released on August 7.